 Though the heavy and light distinctions are normally used to separate REEs, other divisions can also be used.
-For instance, praseodymium, neodymium, samarium and dysprosium are often used to make several different rare earth magnets, which are stronger in terms of weight or volume than any other magnet type.
+For example, praseodymium, neodymium, samarium and dysprosium are often used to make several different rare earth magnets, which are stronger in terms of weight or volume than any other magnet type.
 These magnets are increasingly used in different aspects of modern life, especially in situations where space is limited.

 Though magnets made from neodymium, boron and iron are the strongest available, Hykawy stated that samarium-cobalt magnets are favored by those looking at military applications.
 That’s because that type of magnet can operate at extremely high temperatures and is not affected by electromagnetic pulses.

 For example, the analyst explained that an electromagnetic pulse resulting from a nuclear weapon going off a distance away wouldn’t have an effect on a motor driven by samarium-cobalt magnets — certainly a worthy consideration for those in the defense industry.

 For other industries, however, neodymium-boron-iron NdFeB blends are the magnet of choice.
 Praseodymium and dysprosium are also commonly used in these types of magnets in order to improve coercivity and resistance to corrosion.